-As long as the OBE signals to the user correct operational status ("green"), the service provider takes full responsibility for the correct operation of the OBE and for the payment by the user.
+As long as the OBE signals the correct operational status to the user ("go" / "green"), the toll service provider (TSP) takes full responsibility for the correct operation of the OBE and for the payment by the user.
 Hence, as long as the OBE signals "green" and the user fulfils its other obligations (e.g. entering correct classification data and not tampering with the OBE), the user can expect the OBE to serve as a valid payment means.
-As soon as the OBE signals an invalid operational status ("red") - either set by the central system of the service provider (e.g. because the user account is negative), by internal mechanisms of the OBE itself (e.g. because of a detected defect or an outdated data set) or a user manipulation with such result - the user knows that the OBE is no longer a valid payment means.
-The user then has to use alternative means of toll declaration or payment until the problem is remedied and the OBE is "green" again1).
+As soon as the OBE signals an invalid operational status ("no go" / "red") - either set by the central system of the TSP (e.g. because the user account is negative), by internal mechanisms of the OBE itself (e.g. because of a detected defect or an outdated data set) or a user manipulation with such result - the user knows that the OBE is no longer a valid payment means.
+The user then uses alternative means of toll declaration or payment until the problem is remedied and the OBE indicates "green" again.